ryrob30/mobile-services.en/help/using/c-manage-app-settings/c-mob-confg-app/configure-push-messaging/configure-app-apns-gcm.md

 ## Android Apps {#section_41D304102CDF4586911EC1413AD35A10}

-**[!UICONTROL If GCM is not enabled in your app]**
+### If GCM is not enabled in your app

-To configure your Android app to use GCM, if GCM is not enabled in your app:
+To configure your Android app to use GCM in this scenario:

 1. Go to [https://developers.google.com/mobile/add](https://developers.google.com/mobile/add) and log in with your [Google Dev credentials](https://developers.google.com/mobile/add).